 It comes with grommets for three different step depths and is easy to install.
 Best of all, with the step pad and the multiple width adjustments, these covers do a really good job at staying put once installed.

-These heavy-duty Prest-O-Fit RV step covers are made with heavy-duty outdoor carpet so they’re perfect for families with kids (or husbands) who always seem to have mud on their feet.
+These Prest-O-Fit RV step covers are made with heavy-duty outdoor carpet and a rubber backing so they’re perfect for families with kids (or husbands) who always seem to have mud on their feet.

 The heavy-duty outdoor carpet has a thick ribbed texture running the length of the steps with plenty of texture and deep grooves to stop outdoor dirtiness at the door.